-Payroll and Personnel Agreed-Upon Procedure Results Managements' Response termination payments during the year and representation that listing is complete.
+Payroll and Personnel Agreed-Upon Procedure Exceptions Found Managements' Response termination payments during the year and representation that listing is complete.
 Select 2 employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculation and the termination policy.
-Agree the hours to the cumulative leave records, agree the pay rates to the authorized pay rates in the personnel files, and agree the termination payment to the policy.
-Obtained listing and representation that listing was complete.
-Selected two (2) employees and documentation used in termination payments.
-Agreed hours to leave records and inspected termination policy.
-9 Obtain representation that employer and employee portions of third-party payroll related amounts have been paid, and any associated forms have been filed by required deadlines.
-Obtained representation Yes
+Agree the hours to the cumulative leave records, agree the pay rates to the authorized pay rates in the personnel files.
+Not Applicable s Obtain representation that employer and employee portions of third-party payroll related amounts have been paid, and any associated forms have been filed by required deadlines.
+No

-Ethics Ethics Agreed-Upon Procedure Results Managements' Response 20 Using the five randomly selected employees/officials, from #16 above obtain ethics compliance documentation from management and: a) Observe whether the documentation demonstrates each employee/official completed 1 hour of ethics training during the fiscal period.
-N/A Will complete during 2023 fiscal year. b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
-N/A
+Ethics Agreed-Upon Procedure Exceptions Found Managements' Response 21 Using the five randomly selected employees/officials, from #17 above obtain ethics compliance documentation from management and: a) Observe whether the documentation demonstrates each employee/official completed 1 hour of ethics training during the fiscal period.
+No b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+Not Applicable 3 Inquire and/or observe whether the entity has appointed an ethics designee as required by R.S.
+42:1170.
+No